I am going to kick this off with a few rules *ahem*, I mean guidelines.

 I will be making a crib/throw sized quilt but will list the fabric requirements for larger sizes as well for those of you feeling adventurous.
 If at any point you need help figuring out your math, just ask.
 There is no question too big or too small.

 The quilt is going to be made up of 5" squares.
 I will tell you how many squares you can get out of a certain cut of fabric and also how many squares it will take to make various quilt sizes.
-With this pattern it is best to use
+With this pattern it is best to use at least 9 different types of fabrics.
+If you need help coordinating fabrics I have links to many places where you can buy them in the same line and they all coordinate very nicely.

 1-fat quarter will yield 12 squares